volegas/todo_nuxt-firebase/README.md

 <pre>
       Try out the chat <a href="https://goofy-panini-b0b245.netlify.app"> here </a>
 </pre>
-- Set a topic for the chat and invite your f
+- Set a topic for the chat and invite your friends by sharing the link

+##### It works something like this.